-- D. Medical Insurance.
-For 2014, the nurses will participate in the plan as outlined in Appendix E. For 2015, the nurses will participate in the plan, as offered to the majority of the Medical Center's non-represented employees; notwithstanding the foregoing, for 2015, the Medical Center will maintain the following plan features as they were in 2014: (1) amount of net deductible (defined as each nurse's deductible based on coverage choice minus any Health Reimbursement Account contributions from the Medical Center), (2) the percentage of employee premium contribution; and (3) the out of pocket maximum. - E. Payroll Deduction.
+- c.
+The Medical Center will comply with the provisions of the Affordable Care Act (ACA) which, beginning January 2015, require employers to offer medical insurance to employees who qualify by working a certain number of hours over a particular measurement period.
+The Medical Center will offer such medical insurance to such qualifying nurses on the same basis that it does the majority of the Medical Center's qualifying non-represented employees. - D. Medical Insurance.
+For 2016, the nurses will participate in the plan as outlined in Appendix E. For 2017, the nurses will participate in the plan, as offered to the majority of the Medical Center's non-represented employees; notwithstanding the foregoing, for 2017, the Medical Center will maintain the following plan features as they were in 2016: (1) amount of net deductible (defined as each nurse's deductible based on coverage choice minus any Health Reimbursement Account contributions from the Medical Center), (2) the percentage of employee premium contribution; and (3) the out of pocket maximum. - E. Payroll Deduction.
 The nurse will pay, by payroll deduction unless some other payment procedure is agreed to by the nurse and the Medical Center, the cost of the total Providence Health Insurance benefits selected which exceeds the Benefit Dollars paid by the Medical Center under the preceding section.